akpoff/lpf_gs/README.md

 to lpf_gs.

-The calling name of the filter must be in the form of lpf_device where device is an output device known by Ghostscript.
-E.g., lpf_pxlmono.
+The calling name of the filter must be in the form of lpf_device where device is an output device known by Ghostscript. /E.g./, lpf_pxlmono.

 Using the calling name is necessary because printcap(5) definitions only allow specifying the accounting filter path and name.
 The few parameters sent to the filter are specified and sent by lpd(8).
 Using the calling name to specify the output device works around this limitation.

 In most cases just a couple of links are required.
 Most printers accept one or more of just a few printer-control languages (PCLs) or